Table of Contents

 - Right to complain.
 EEA individuals have the right to make a complaint to the Irish Data Protection Commission (our lead EU supervisory authority) and UK individuals can complain to the Information Commissioner’s Office.
 You may also direct your complaint or concern to your local data protection authority.

 If you wish to exercise any of the rights set out above, please contact us as set forth in the “Contacting Hopin” section below.

-Comply with a legal obligation means processing your personal data where it is necessary for compliance with a legal obligation that we are subject to.
+Comply with a legal obligation means processing your personal data where it is necessary for compliance with a legal obligation.

-Requests to exercise your rights may be submitted by emailing us at [email protected].
-Please be prepared to provide your first and last name and email address that matches information we currently have on file.
+Requests to exercise your rights may be submitted by emailing us at [email protected] Please be prepared to provide your first and last name and email address that matches information we currently have on file.
 Where we are unable to verify your identity based upon this information alone, we may require additional details.
 We will respond to verifiable requests received from California consumers as required by law.

 California Shine the Light Law

 Under California’s Shine the Light law, California residents who provide us certain personal information are entitled to request and obtain from us, free of charge, information about the personal information (if any, and as defined under the law) that we have shared with third parties during the preceding calendar year for their own direct marketing purposes.
-Such requests may be made once per calendar year by emailing us at [email protected] In your request, you must include the statement “Shine the Light Request,” provide your first and last name, email address and residential address, and certify that you are a California resident.
-We reserve the right to require additional information to confirm your identity and California residency.
+We do not share your personal information in this way.